fodori/jsonui/packages/docs-site/src/pages/api-react/apiReact.md

 return <JsonUI model={model} functions={{ MyFunction }} components={{ Button }} />
 ```

-#### onStateExport: (formState: JSONValue) => void
+#### onStateExport: ({ id?: string, formState: JSONValue}) => void

 When the JsonUI react component need to re-render to show a new form, need to save the previous state if it is not finished.
-Use id attributum to make sure it's export on the right time.
+Use id comes from JsonUI id property.
+Use it, to make sure it's export on the right time.
 Example in the storybook stories.